This recipe contains cheese and some of those who are lactose intolerant may be able to tolerate it.

 "Happy is said to be the family which can eat onions together.
 They are, for the time being, separate, from the world, and have a harmony of aspiration."
 Charles Dudley Warner, Author

-I find that dried mushroom dust is the most wonderful ingredient.
+I find that dried mushroom dust (dried mushrooms ground into a powder) is the most wonderful ingredient.
 I worked on this recipe for years and never was very happy with it until I added the tablespoon of porcini dust.
 Everything came to the front with the great umami hit from the combination of both the dried and the roasted mushrooms.

 If you can't find cipollini onions, large shallots work well as a substitute.